Field Note: Grief MisXdressed

 I was convinced by others.

 I saw someone embraced by beauty, opportunity, tenderness, freedom, silliness, creativity, encouragement — and it hurt.
-In my nervous system.
+In my nervous system actual felt discomfort to pain.
+This was once I started to listen to it.
+I learned about “body scans.”
+Sounds silly.
+Easy to dismiss.
+But I gave it a chance.

-But I scanned my body, my soul, and I didn’t want to take it from them.
-I didn’t want to hurt it.
-I felt the absence of it.
+I scanned my body, my soul, and I didn’t want to take anything from other people.
+I didn’t want them to have less.
+I didn’t want to hurt them.
+I felt the absence of what they had and I didn’t have.
 Like a grave injury.
+Like laying in your death bed but not dying.
+The pain was real.

 That is different.